iqbaltld/crypto_scan/README.md

 # Crypto Scan

-This application is a small-scale Flutter project that displays a list of cryptocurrency pairs, allows users to search for specific coins, and mark them as favorites.
+This application is a Flutter project that displays a list of cryptocurrency pairs, allows users to search for specific coins, and mark them as favorites.
 It utilizes data from the Binance API to retrieve and display real-time price data and daily changes for each cryptocurrency.

 ## Features